Slow Cooker Buying Guide

-Slow cookers have long been a must-have in the kitchen.
-These appliances distribute heat evenly and cook food at a steady temperature so it doesn't burn at the edges.
-With a slow cooker, you can cook meals throughout the day that stay moist and flavorful.
-The slow cooker helps lock in flavor and allows the ingredients to mingle, giving you a perfect bite every time.
-They can handle anything from a savory cheese dip for a party to a large chicken or roast.
-Look through your cookbook and consider some key features to find the best slow cooker for your kitchen.
+A slow cooker is a must-have because it can cook meals throughout the day when you're away.
+This appliance helps lock in flavor and allows the ingredients to mingle, giving you a perfect bite every time.
+Many models can handle anything from a savory cheese dip for a party to a large chicken or roast.
+When buying a slow cooker, consider some key features to find the best model for your kitchen.

 Available in sizes ranging from mini models that can warm a couple of cups of food to large sizes for the whole family, these are the perfect tool for cooking up all kinds of meals and sides from roasts to soups and dips.

-Cheese dip: For parties, a mini crock pot can keep your cheese dips melted and warm for hours without burning them.
+- Cheese dips - For parties, a mini crock pot can keep your cheese dips melted and warm for hours without burning them.

-These models feature three separately heated pots so you can cook chicken, veggies and a side soup at once and have an entire meal ready when you get home.
+Triple slow cookers feature three separately heated pots so you can whip up three dishes at once and have an entire meal ready when you get home.